eProsima/vulcanexus/docs/rst/tutorials/hri/emotion_detect/emotion_detect.rst

     docker compose -f emotion-compose.yaml --profile emotion up -d

 This command will start the ``hri_emotion_detect`` node in a new container.
-The node will start publishing detected emotions on the ``/humans/faces/emotions`` topic, which will be automatically detect by the detection display node if it is running, and will update the visualization in RViz2 to show the detected emotions.
+The node will start publishing detected emotions on the ``/humans/faces/emotions`` topic, which will be automatically detected by the detection display node if it is running, and will update the visualization in RViz2 to show the detected emotions.

 .. note::